JoeFernand3z/pc_lsdwp/README.md

 # pc_lsdwp

-A little edit of LSDWP to enhance the RP on your Server
+A little edit of LSDWP to enhance the RP on your Server.

+When you enter LSDWP the gates are static.
+With this edit, you can open them and enter the area.

 Video preview: